hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ## Create a Business Network Definition

 The key concept for Composer is the **business network definition (BND)**.
 It defines the data model, business (and therein transaction) logic and access control rules for your blockchain solution.
 It executes on {{site.data.conrefs.hlf_full}}.
-To create a BND,  we need to create a suitable project structure on disk.
+To create a BND,  you need to create a suitable project structure on disk.

 The easiest way to get started is to clone an **existing sample business network**.
 Open up a command prompt and clone the Composer sample networks GitHub repository.
 For Linux, perform this as a non-root user.